nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 If the user uses exact search and keyword search together, it will find `Exercise` objects that match both the exact search and keyword search.

 The above commands rely on `FindCommand` and `RecallCommand` objects respectively.
-Objects of both classes use a `Predicate<Exercise>` object to filter through the `Exercise` list, and the exercises evaluated to be true by these predicates will be listed in GUI Exercise List.
+Objects of both classes use a `Predicate<Exercise>` object to filter through the `Exercise` list, and the exercises that evaluate the predicates to be true will be listed in GUI Exercise List.

 #### 4.1.1.
 Implementation